marsop/presentation-actor-systems-with-akka-net/presentation/english.md

 ### Supervision

-- Each 👨 actor supervise their 👶 actors
+- Each 👨 actor supervise its 👶 sub-actors
 - There are 🔝 "global" supervisors (aka Guardians)

 ![Guardians](images/guardians.png)